NaeemahMohammed/Testing-YOLOv8/Codes Explained.md

 Shufflng code: This code shuffles all your train and valid images and splits them into a defined ratio.
 I used this when testing various train-to-valid ratios

+Precision Code: Both Precision codes print the number of true positives, false positives and false negatives as well as calculate precision, recall and F1 score.
+The only difference between the two is the number of classes in your YAMl file.

+Train YOLO: this code is the code i used to train my yolo model.
+You can change the pretrained model.